 The technological Singularity necessarily entails the corresponding political-economic Singularity, as Professor Darrell Hammamoto has pointed out, and to that must be added its most disturbing corollary, a biological Singularity, already happening in our bodies.

-I see William Blake’s Sick Rose, eaten out from the inside by the invisible pseudo-worm.
+Like William Blake’s The Sick Rose, eaten out from the inside by the invisible pseudo-worm.